xAlexMGGx/NBA-predicter/README.md

 - extract_news.py
 - team_data.py

+It will only be necessary to run _team_data.py_ in order to generate the PDF with all de relevant information.

 In order to run both of them, the following libraries must be installed:
 - beautifulsoup4
 - fpdf